amirali1412/getting-ready-for-uni/README.md

 There is a full responsive navigation bar that is featured on all 3 pages: Home, Tips, Questions.
 This is identical on each page to make it easy for the user to navigate between the respective pages.
 The navigation bar ensures that the user does not need to use the 'back' or 'forward' buttons, making their experience a much smoother one.

 The main image is to make it clear to the user this site is about university.
-The text overlay, plants the idea in the mind of the user, that good preparation will set them up well for the university experience (as well as for life.)
+The text overlay, plants the idea in the mind of the user, that good preparation will set them up well for their university experience (as well as for life.)

 The where to start section gives the user a brief overview of the preparations for university.
 These are split into 3 categories: Packing, Moving and Settling in.
 Each of these categories has 4 points, which gives the user an idea of of what is meant by each of the 3 categories.